Staffing issues leads nursing home employees to picket in New Martinsville

-A number of employees from the New Martinsville Center Nursing Home held and informational picket this afternoon.
+A number of employees from the New Martinsville Center Nursing Home held an informational picket yesterday afternoon.

 They say they wanted to make the community aware of staffing issues at the facility.
 The one hundred bed nursing home provides both short term and long term care to it’s residents.